Akeredolu To Senate: Ignore Faceless Group, Confirm Alasoadura | Leadership Newspaper

 Governor Oluwarotimi Akeredolu of Ondo State has appealed to the Senate of the Federal Republic of Nigeria to ignore any malicious opposition to the nomination of Senator Tayo Alasoadura as a member of the Federal Executive Council.

-The governor, in a statement issued by his Chief Press Secretary, Segun Ajiboye, noted that the said group only exits in the hallucinating minds of a few individuals who have surrendered themselves to ignoble self-abnegation.
+The governor, in a statement issued by his chief press secretary, Segun Ajiboye, noted that the said group only exists in the hallucinating minds of a few individuals who have surrendered themselves to ignoble self-abnegation.

-“As a Chartered Accountant of over thirty years’ experience who doubled as chairman of the Finance Commissioners’ Forum for six years while he served as Finance Commissioner in Ondo State, Mr. Governor believes strongly that not only APC but the entire citizenry in the State will derive maximum benefit from his stay at the Federal Executive Council.”
+“As a Chartered Accountant of over 30 years’ experience who also doubled as chairman of the Finance Commissioners’ Forum for six years, while he served as Finance Commissioner in Ondo State, Mr Governor believes strongly that not only APC but the entire citizenry in the state will derive maximum benefit from his stay at the Federal Executive Council.”

 While describing as puerile, the argument that Alasoadura worked against the APC in the last elections, Akeredolu said there could not have been a better ministerial nominee from the APC in Ondo State than Alasoadura at the moment.